-Guest students are those applicants who are attending another college, do not plan to earn a degree from Community College of Philadelphia and plan to attend the College only occasionally to take courses which will be transferred to their home institutions.
 Upon completion of the admission application, applicants will receive an email with instructions to activate their MyCCP account and can take advantage of web registration for desired courses.
 Visit our Guest Student page for more details.

-Guest students are not eligible to receive financial aid from Community College of Philadelphia and should contact their home school's Office of Financial Aid to inquire about consortium agreements if they wish to be reimbursed.
+Guest/visiting students are not eligible to receive financial aid from Community College of Philadelphia.
+Students who are attending another college and taking courses that will be transferred to their home institutions may contact their home school's Office of Financial Aid to inquire about consortium agreements.